Sharing Sheets When You are Using an API Key

-The server that Google Sheets connects you to are based on your geographic location.
+The server that Google Sheets connects you to is based on your geographic location.
 You’re assigned to the closets servers to ensure the best user experience.

-As a direct consequences, some users in some locations may receive the add-on updates after other users.
+As a direct consequence, some users in some locations may receive the add-on updates after other users.
 It takes a different time for each server to get the add-on latest version.

 Using a VPN to connect from an IP located in California may help you avoid some cache issue where your region servers are not yet updated.

 Parse Error or something similar, change the commas to semicolon to separate the function arguments, like this:

 This is happening because your sheet locale is not English.
 You can change your sheet locale to “United States” under the> menu.

 About 60 coins share the same symbol.
 We are working on a way to fix this by 1) warning you that the coin you try to access has a duplicated symbol, and 2) listing the coin name with the syntax to use to get data for each individually.